-CUEK's 2013 Snowmobile is zero emissions by its ability to run on only LiPO batteries.
+CUEK's 2016 Snowmobile is zero emissions by its ability to run on only LiFePO4 batteries.
 This makes the gasoline engine superfluous and so it is removed.
-Removed along with the engine is the continuously variable transmission (CVT), fuel tank, muffler, and other associated parts.
-In place of these parts, a Azure Dynamics AC24 Motor and DMOC445 Motor controller were added.
+Removed along with the engine was the continuously variable transmission (CVT), fuel tank, muffler, and other associated parts.
+In place of these parts, a Curtis AC20 motor and Curtis 1238 controller were added.
 Though a CVT is very efficient by automatically adjusting to the necessary gear ratio, the CVT becomes unnecessary when an electric motor is added.
 Gearing however, is still an essential part of the design so that the power from the motor can be transmitted efficiently and in the desired manner.
 A light weight and efficient way of transmitting power is through the use of a belt.
 Belts are lightweight and usually have a high efficiency value.
 After doing research on what is available, CUEK decided the best choice for the drive train was to use a Gates Poly Chain GT Carbon belt.
 In choosing what belt would be best for CUEK's snowmobile, consideration was made towards efficiency, loudness of the belt while in use, cost, and ease of use.

-Timing belts or synchronous belts are a positive transfer belt that has teeth that fit into sprockets of matching tooth pitch.
-They require little tensioning and typically replace chains in designs.
+Timing belts or synchronous belts are positive transfer belts that have teeth that fit into sprockets of matching tooth pitch.
+They require little tension and typically replace chains in designs.
 Timing belts also have no need for an oil bath unlike chains.